paragon1006/Obsidian_git/English Language EL.md

  You have recently visited an exhibition of modern art at a museum.
 Write a review of the exhibition which will be published on a website called Art Today.
 Write between 600 & 900 words.

  1. Painting that ages as you walk past it
- 2. a sculpture that seems like move with you as you walk
+ 2. A sculpture that seems like move with you as you walk
  3. A computer that's hidden in a painting
+ 4. A smashed window which looks like a gaze into a post apocalyptic world